eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfolderApi.md

 <a id="ezsignfoldersendv3"></a>
 # **EzsignfolderSendV3**
-> EzsignfolderSendV3Response EzsignfolderSendV3 (int pkiEzsignfolderID, EzsignfolderSendV3Request ezsignfolderSendV3Request)
+> CommonResponse EzsignfolderSendV3 (int pkiEzsignfolderID, EzsignfolderSendV3Request ezsignfolderSendV3Request)

 Send the Ezsignfolder to the signatories for signature